tracespace/gerber-to-svg/packages/gerber-to-svg/README.md

 * Leading zero suppression (identical to no suppression and keep trailing zeros in Excellon speak) will be assumed if left unspecified
 * Absolute coordinates will be assumed if left unspecified
 * The CAD package that generated the drill file may have offset it to prevent negative coordinates
-* The drill file may have been generated with a different origin than the Gerbers
+* The drill file may have been generated with a different origin or units than the Gerbers

 ## building from source